sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 ```

+Notes on the above code:
+- The `authcmd` package is used here.
+[The godocs have more information on usage](https://godoc.org/github.com/cosmos/cosmos-sdk/x/auth/client/cli#GetAccountDecoder).
+It provides access to accounts controlled by the CLI and facilitates signing.

 ## App.go

-Next, in the root of our project directory, let's create a new file called `app.go`.
+Next, in the root of your project directory, create a new file called `app.go`.
 At the top of the file, let's declare the package and import our dependencies.

 ```go
 package app